gjcooper/VAULT/01_articles/pulcu2017affective.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Pulcu, Erdem; Browning, Michael"
+author: Pulcu, Erdem; Browning, Michael
-editor: "Frank, Michael J"
+editor: Frank, Michael J
-title: "Affective bias as a rational response to the statistics of rewards and punishments"
+title: Affective bias as a rational response to the statistics of rewards and punishments
-publication: "eLife"
+publication: eLife
 date: 2017-10-04
 citekey: pulcu2017affective
 aliases:
-    - "Affective bias as a rational response to the statistics of rewards and punishments"
+  - Affective bias as a rational response to the statistics of rewards and punishments
 ---

 # Affective bias as a rational response to the statistics of rewards and punishments